Amias-Burrows/algorithms/README.md

 # Amias' Algorithms repo

-To see these projects in action download the files and test them out yourself.
+To see these projects in action download the files and test them out yourself or visit [github.amias.dev/algorithms](https://github.amias.dev/algorithms).
 Unless you just want to read the code then go ahead and look whenever.

 All algorithms come with hardcoded items within the lists and are built as an object to keep the functions from intertwining.